The Symbolism Behind Square and Rectangular Watches

 Preference for restraint.
 Square and rectangular watches tend toward minimalism.
 Their authority comes from precision and proportion rather than size or complication.
 Choosing one signals that you understand the difference between decoration and design.

-Woman wearing a Söner rectangular watch with brown outfit - the rectangular watch as a symbol of individuality and timeless style
+Person wearing a Söner rectangular watch with brown outfit, the rectangular watch as a symbol of individuality and timeless personal style

 The Future of Square Watch Symbolism